toshi0607/Go-FAQ-Japanese-Edition/original.md

 ```

-would copy standard input into a _copy_ of `buf`,
+it would copy standard input into a _copy_ of `buf`,
 not into `buf` itself.
-This is almost never the desired behavior.
+This is almost never the desired behavior and is therefore disallowed by the language.

 ### What happens with closures running as goroutines?

+Due to the way loop variables work, before Go version 1.22 (see
+the end of this section for an update),
-Some confusion may arise when using closures with concurrency.
+some confusion could arise when using closures with concurrency.
 Consider the following program:

 ```